sedwards2009/nodegui-plugin-style-tweaker/README.md

 # nodegui-plugin-style-tweaker

-A `QStyle` which acts as a proxy on top of another style and makes it possible to tweak pixel metrics returned by the base style.
+A `QStyle` which acts as a proxy on top of another style and makes it possible to tweak pixel metrics and style hints returned by the base style.

 [NodeGui](https://github.com/nodegui/nodegui).